 Iris Artist Fellows Program

-Iris Orchestra, under the baton of Michael Stern presents the Iris Artist Fellowship (IAF).
-IAF is a program for rising professional musicians with a passion for engaging music as a tool for social justice while growing in their own artistry.
-Designed to address the under-representation of Black and Latinx artists in classical music, the fellowship is directed toward musicians from those populations.
+Iris Orchestra, under the baton of Michael Stern, is accepting applications for the Iris Artist Fellowship (IAF).
+IAF is a program for rising professional musicians with a passion for engaging music as a tool for social impact while growing in their own artistry.
+Designed to address the under-representation of Black, African American, and Latinx artists in classical music, the fellowship is directed toward musicians from those populations.

 Iris Artist Fellows perform in all Iris Orchestra concerts and benefit from the opportunity to build their professional network within a community of skilled instrumentalists with nationwide connections.
 Between orchestra events, Fellows focus on chamber music, education, youth development, community-building projects, and collaborations.